All large public events in the New Forest, including those in aid of charity, must comply with recognised safety standards.

-When planning an event involving more than 10,000 people a minimum of 5 months notice should be given.
+When planning an event involving more than 10,000 people, a minimum of 5 months notice should be given.

 For further guidance, download the Event Notification Procedures document below.

-If you still wish to organise an event for 2021, you may notify the SAG about your upcoming event using the online form below.
+You may notify the SAG about your upcoming event using the online form below.

 The SAG members will be distributed your event details and supporting documents.